 Profile

 Dominican by birth and New Yorker by upbringing – dulcius urbe quid est? – I graduated summa cum laude from Princeton in Classics with a SPIA certificate (2006; Latin Salutatory).
-I read for the MPhil in Greek and Roman History at Oxford (2008) under the auspices of the Daniel M. Sachs Class of 1960 Graduating Scholarship, then received a PhD in Classics from Stanford (2014) with the support of the Stanford Interdisciplinary Graduate Fellowship.
-After two years at Columbia’s Society of Fellows, I returned to Princeton.
+I read for the M.Phil. in Greek and Roman History at Oxford (2008) under the auspices of the Daniel M. Sachs Class of 1960 Graduating Scholarship, and received a PhD in Classics from Stanford (2014) with the support of the Stanford Interdisciplinary Graduate Fellowship.
+After two years at Columbia’s Society of Fellows, I joined Princeton Classics in 2016.

 Public-facing scholarship and/as pedagogy matter a lot to me.
 I’ve taught for both the Justice-in-Education Initiative and the Freedom and Citizenship Program.
 I used to write for and sit on the board of the journal Eidolon; I’ve published pieces for The Guardian, Matter, Vox, the NYT, Fabulist, diaphanes, and Public Books.
-Many of my public lectures are online.
+Many of my lectures are online.

 I’m associated faculty in African American Studies, affiliated faculty in the Program in Latin American Studies and the University Center for Human Values, and faculty coordinator for the Princeton chapter of the Mellon Mays Undergraduate Fellowship.